ABridoux/SafeFetching/Sources/SafeFetching/SafeFetching.docc/Articles/build-predicates.md

 ## Advanced Operations
-It's possible to use the advanced operators offered by `NSPredicate` safely by specifying calling the dedicated function from the ``FetchableMember``.
+It's possible to use the advanced operators offered by `NSPredicate` safely by calling the dedicated function from ``FetchableMember``.

 ###### Has Prefix (String property)